Programs

 Instructor: Dr. R. Majithia

 An introduction to the history and philosophical problems of ethics in the western tradition.
 This will acquaint the student with a number of received traditions based on metaphysical, religious, rational, and pragmatic grounds, as well as introduce certain fundamental perennial problems of moral decision-making.
-(3 credits) (Format: Lecture 3 Hours) Prereq: Three credits from Humanities 1600 Series; or permission of the Department.
+Prereq: Three credits from Humanities 1600 Series; or permission of the Department.

-This course examines themes and developments in the mediaeval monotheistic tradition of philosophy (ca. 350-1400 CE).
-The enduring philosophical topics discussed may include knowledge of God, universals, the nature of the human person, freedom of the will, the scope of philosophy, and the relationship between faith and reason.
-(Format: Lecture 3 Hours) Prereq: 3 credits from PHIL; 3 credits from PHIL at the 2000 level excluding PHIL 2611; or permission of the Department.
+This course examines the philosophical developments in the Ancient era within the thought of the Pre-Socratics, Plato, and Aristotle.
+Topics may include themes from metaphysics, epistemology, moral and political philosophy and aesthetics.
+Prereq: 3 credits from PHIL; 3 credits from PHIL at the 2000 level excluding PHIL 2611; or permission of the Department.

 Instructor: Dr. J. Dryden